Accelerating Social Change

 Your investment options vary depending on the DAF provider, but they generally fall into the following categories:

 Pre-set investment portfolios: Most DAF providers offer a range of investment portfolios donors can choose from based on their risk tolerance and time horizon.
-These options can vary from conservative portfolios focusing capital preservation to socially responsible investments that align with environmental, social, and governance (ESG) priorities.
+These options can vary from conservative portfolios focusing on capital preservation to socially responsible investments that align with environmental, social, and governance (ESG) priorities.

 Socially responsible investments: Mission-driven DAF providers like Tides emphasize investment options that support specific causes, like social justice, or align with specific ESG criteria.